How to Start Seeds Successfully Indoors [audio]

 Nate Bernitz 14:15

 I see.
 So successional planting might be more associated with plants that you're direct sowing, like your leafy greens or kind of fast growing plants.

 Emma E 14:26

 Often, yeah, leafy greens, root vegetables.
-You could do some successional planning with with perhaps broccoli, but a lot of other crops are going to be in the garden for the long haul.
+You could do some successional planning with perhaps broccoli, but a lot of other crops are going to be in the garden for the long haul.
 So your tomatoes, for example.
-Beans, you usually you don't start beans indoors usually direct so those but you might have a couple harvests there.
+Beans.
+You usually you don't start beans indoors usually direct but you might have a couple harvests there.